muppet9010/Factorio-Careful-Driver/README.md

 - Cars and tanks that drive in to water take some damage and become stuck in the water.
 You have to mine the vehicle to recover it.
 - Cars and tanks that drive in to void/out-of-map tiles fall off the planet.
 The vehicle is gone.
 - Cars and tanks that drive in to cliffs take damage as the cliff is more solid than the tank.
+- All features can be disabled and controlled via mod settings.